HelloZeroNet/ZeroNet/README.md

 ## Current limitations

 * No torrent-like, file splitting for big file support
-* Just as anonymous as the Bittorrent
+* No more anonymous than Bittorrent
 * File transactions are not compressed or encrypted yet
 * No private sites
 * You must have an open port to publish new changes